hipeep/home/index.md

 # Hi Everyone!
 ## Thanks for visiting
-This is my qurter website.
+This is my quarter website.
+it names all of the quarters in the us. ok here we go